Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 This is a real head scratcher, because it's totally unexpected.

-Basically whats happening is that every time the `GameTimer` component re-renders after a new second is added to `elapsedTime`, the `handleTick` function isn't persisting between re-renders.
+Basically whats happening is whenever a new second is added to `elapsedTime` that every time the `GameTimer` component re-renders , the `handleTick` function isn't persisting between re-renders.

 So, in other words, we're creating a new `handleTick` function every time